jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/13 - Evolution of Cyborgs.md

 Changing our tools is so wonderfully brave, mysterious, and difficult, I call it majic.
 Pronounced like magic, but different so we know it's the free choice of a regular person to use a new tool and continue humanity's evolution.

 Think of it like different bonding agents.
 Carbon atoms bond other atoms to form molecules.
 Genius in the protagonists minds bonds existing ideas into a new tool.
 And its majic when extras bond with a new tool.
+It's unobstructed, free, majic that will build our Lifestar.

 Keep in mind, innovation is not our goal.
 Spreading new tools to the masses it.
 Techvolution is the ruling philosophy letting them decide for themselves what tools they need.
 The question for us young Skywalker, is how we do encourage the extras majical connection with new tools, when today's rules say it's wrong?